 - Ladies with wide hips often find that gloves widen the hips even more.

-- With a bateau or V-neckline, gloves that extend just past your wrist will look great.
+- Bateau or V-neckline dresses go with gloves that extend just past your wrist.

 If the bride wears gloves, perhaps the bridesmaids should as well!
 A fun way to coordinate the colors would be for the bride to wear gloves of the same color as the bridesmaids’ dresses.
-In order to keep all eyes on the bride, of course, the bridesmaids’ gloves should be same length as the brides’ – or shorter.
+In order to keep all eyes on the bride, of course, the bridesmaids’ gloves shouldn’t be longer than the bride’s.

 One common reason brides avoid gloves is the whole rings business.
 Etiquette insists that rings should not be worn over the gloves – and that makes sense, really.
 Rings should be sized to fit snugly enough without the glove… so it is not immediately clear how to solve the dilemma.